jianqih/EconResources/field.md

-These mainly some specific fields in Macroeconomics and Macro-Fiannce.
+These mainly some specific fields in Macroeconomics and Macro-Finance.

 > The classification may be overlapped.